 \section{Limitations}

-We aim to generalize the trends identified in our experiments by finding the most efficient training approach between domain specialization and general continual pre-training.
-However, this remains a case study.
-Our experiments were limited to a single dataset, and potential noise may exist due to inaccuracies in the legal content classifier used to create the specialized dataset.
-Thus, we cannot yet confirm that this trend is broadly applicable, as we are restricted to using Portuguese legal data sourced from the web.
+We aim to generalize the trends identified in our experiments by finding the most efficient training approach between domain specialization and general continued pretraining.
+However, our experiments were limited to a single dataset, and potential noise may exist due to inaccuracies in the content classifiers used to create the specialized datasets.
+Thus, we cannot yet confirm that this trend is broadly applicable, as we are restricted to our conclusions on the ClueWeb 2022 dataset.

-Our conclusions in this study are based on four data points for each trend line in both the specialized and general models.
+Our conclusions in this study are based on four data points for each power-law in both the specialized and general models.
 Although we observed a good fit at scales from 1.5B to 14B parameters, ideally, we would have conducted experiments using larger ranges.
-However, we are constrained by the compute costs associated with the proposed ablation studies.
-Using smaller models is also not an option in our study, as models with fewer than 1.5B parameters do not perform better than chance, likely due to the difficulty of our legal benchmarks.
-Despite these limitations, the strong fit of the trend lines and benchmark results, achieved after the cutoff date for our pre-training dataset, support these findings.
+However, we are constrained by the compute costs of training larger models.
+Using smaller models is also not an option, as models with fewer than 1.5B parameters do not perform better than chance, likely due to the difficulty of our domain-specific benchmarks.
+Despite these limitations, the strong fit of the trend lines and benchmark results, achieved after the cutoff date for our pretraining dataset, support these findings.